 Self-portrait: Alphonse Bertillon’s measurement card, done according to his own system for criminal anthrophotometry

 THE FIRST ROGUES’ GALLERIES in TASMANIA

-However, the earlier examples of prisoner identification photographs taken by Thomas J. Nevin in the 1870s show a consistent pattern of the subject seated, with sightlines to either the left or right side of the frame.
-The final image pasted to the record was framed as an oval vignette.
-This convention of portraiture is also evident in Nevin’s vignetted upper-body portraits of his own family members (sister, wife, sister-in-law, including himself in a self-portrait) and of his private clientele where the subject’s sightlines are diverted to lower left or right of frame.
-This pose was commercially conventional; it was a technique applied by Nevin to his commission for the 1870s convicts’ identification photographs as well.
+The earlier examples of prisoner identification photographs taken by Thomas J. Nevin from 1872 onwards show a consistent pattern of the subject seated, with sightlines to either the left or right side of the frame.
+The final image pasted to the prisoner’s criminal record – his rap sheet – was mounted in an oval frame, a practice that continued in Tasmania from the 1870s when Thomas Nevin first produced these mugshots right up to the late 1890s.
+This convention of portraiture is also evident in Nevin’s upper-body portraits of his own family members (sister, wife, sister-in-law, including himself in a self-portrait) and of his private clientele where the subject’s sightlines are diverted to lower left or right of frame.
+The pose was commercially conventional; it was a technique applied by Nevin to his commission for the 1870s convicts’ identification photographs as well.